BCS is a registered apprenticeship assessment organisation

 The interview usually lasts between one to two hours.

-Choosing your end-point assessment organisation
+Choosing an end-point assessment organisation

 Want to know more?